 Maintaining a healthy diet

-Maintaining a sense of humour
+Maintaining a sense of humor

 Building supportive relationships